-Pamper yourself – This is the perfect time to deep condition your hair or apply that homemade scrub you’ve been wanting to use.
-Give yourself and your little ones a mani/pedi!
+Pamper yourself – This is the perfect time to deep condition your hair or apply a homemade scrub to your skin that you’ve been wanting to use.
+Give yourself and your little ones a mani/Pedi!

 Color – Coloring has become a big fan over the past few years.
 Adult coloring books have flooded the market – different themes and artists.
 I truly feel that coloring is therapeutic!
 When Irma was beating down our door, we sat at the kitchen table and colored together as a family.

 Make a Fort – If I am ever missing the pillows on my bed, I know where they are!
 My boys love to make forts.
 Now, there will not be a pillow or blanket in sight anywhere in my house BUT the forts are so cool!
 They take chairs and tape and bungee cords and the outcome is super fun!

 Taste Test – My sister and I used to do this all the time.
 One of us would be blindfolded and the other one would feed them something.
 The blindfolded one would have to guess what it was.
 We did have rules – nothing too spicy or hot.